-In today’s environment of ongoing uncertainty and pervasive risk, senior executives and boards need to govern risk in ways that not only protect assets but boost organizational performance, while being responsible to—and building trust among—stakeholders.
+In today’s environment of ongoing uncertainty and pervasive risk, senior executives and boards need to govern risk in ways that not only protect assets but boost organisational performance, while being responsible to—and building trust among—stakeholders.

-Recent years have severely tested risk governance and risk management capabilities at most organizations.
+Recent years have severely tested risk governance and risk management capabilities at most organisations.
 Given the impacts of the Covid-19 pandemic and various cyberattacks, weather events, and political and social developments, it’s a wonder that risk managers and the executive teams and boards who oversee them can keep pace with the challenges they face.
 In fact, some have not kept pace; others have been led to question their approaches to risk.